yw4rf/yw4rf-blog/src/content/spec/about.md

 ## About me

-I’m Tobias, a 19yo cybersecurity enthusiast based at Argentina.
-I’ve always been passionate about technology, which led me to pursue a Technical Degree in <span style="color: #404272;">Computer Networks</span> at UNO University.
-I’m excited to continue learning and growing in this field, while contributing to the <span style="color: #404272;">cybersecurity</span> community.
-I’m currently working towards <span style="color: #404272;">ISC2 CC</span> and <span style="color: #404272;">CISCO EH</span> certifications.
+I’m Tobias, a 19-year-old <span style="color: #04C4D9;">Cybersecurity Enthusiast</span> based in Buenos Aires, Argentina.
+My journey into technology began at a young age, when I took apart my first computer out of pure curiosity.
+This sparked a lifelong passion that led me to pursue a Technical Degree in <span style="color: #04C4D9;">Computer Networks</span> at UNO University.
+I’m deeply passionate about cybersecurity and am currently focused on developing my skills in pentesting.
+Through self-study, hands-on experience, and working on vulnerable machines, I’ve gained practical knowledge in areas such as network enumeration, exploiting vulnerabilities, and post-exploitation techniques.

+I have completed several practical challenges with vulnerable machines.
+These experiences have allowed me to apply theoretical knowledge in real-world scenarios, enhancing my understanding of common attack vectors and exploitation methods.
+I’m eager to continue this journey and am currently working towards my <span style="color: #04C4D9;">ISC2 CC</span> and <span style="color: #04C4D9;">CISCO EH</span> certifications.

+In the future, I aim to specialize in red teaming, as I’m passionate about offensive security and finding creative ways to improve organizational defenses.
+I’m excited to contribute to the cybersecurity industry, grow my knowledge, and tackle real-world security challenges.

 ## CTF